Colin Barrett (author)

-Colin Barrett (born April 26, 1982) is an Irish Canadian writer, published since 2009.
-He started his career with the 2009 publication of "Let's Go Kill Ourselves" in The Stinging Fly.
-Barrett released one novella and six short stories with Young Skins in 2013.
-He released an additional eight short stories with Homesickness in 2022.
+Colin Barrett (born April 26, 1982) is an Irish Canadian writer.
+He launched his writing career with the 2009 publication of "Let's Go Kill Ourselves" in The Stinging Fly, upon which he fostered a relationship with the magazine's co-founder, Declan Meade.
+In 2013, The Stinging Fly Press published Young Skins, a cycle of seven stories set in the fictional town of Glanbeigh, County Mayo.
+Barrett followed the critical success of his first short story collection with a second, Homesickness, in 2022; its eight stories, like their predecessors, were met with critical acclaim.

 Barrett received multiple awards for Young Skins.
-These included the Frank O'Connor International Short Story Award and the Rooney Prize for Irish Literature in 2014.
-For adaptations of his short stories, two of his works were made into plays for the New Theatre, Dublin, in 2017 while Calm with Horses debuted at the Toronto International Film Festival in 2019.
+These included the Frank O'Connor International Short Story Award, the Guardian First Book Award, and the Rooney Prize for Irish Literature in 2014.
+Two of his short stories, "Bait" and "The Clancy Kid," were adapted for the stage and debuted at the New Theatre, Dublin in 2017.
+A film adaptation of Calm with Horses, the novella included in Barrett's Young Skins, was screened at the Toronto International Film Festival in 2019.

 Barrett's first novel, Wild Houses, was longlisted for the 2024 Booker Prize.

 Early life and education

 After Barrett's 1982 birth in Fort McMurray, Canada, he and his family moved to Toronto.
 Upon leaving Canada for Ireland at the age of four, Barrett spent his childhood in Knockmore, between Ballina and Foxford in County Mayo, with his four siblings and his parents.
 He was on Gaelic football teams as an adolescent in Ballina.

-Barrett studied at University College, Dublin (UCD), and was awarded a BA degree in English, 2003; MA in Creative Writing, 2009; MFA in Creative Writing 2015.
+Barrett studied at University College, Dublin (UCD), and was awarded a BA degree in English, 2003; an MA in Creative Writing, 2009; and an MFA in Creative Writing 2015.